It All Begins With Your Decision To Be The Star In The Crowd

 1. Listing every employment you’ve ever had

 Don’t try to cram your entire work experience into your CV.
-Focus on the last 10–12 years and only include experience that’s related to the job you’re applying for.
+Focus on the last 10–12 years and only include experience related to the job you’re applying for.

 Here’s how to do that: